-FHSH is a small specialty hospital in Central California with 57-licensed beds.
-FHSH is known for its excellent patient experience and exemplary cardiac, vascular and bariatric surgery services.
+FHSH is a specialty hospital in Central California with 57-licensed beds.
+FHSH is known for its excellent patient experience and exemplary bariatric, cardiac, endocrine, neuro and vascular surgery services.
 FHSH operates under the CRMC license.

 Community Behavioral Health Center (CBHC)